Chart Color Schemes

 Burnside Heights shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-The area's educational profile is notable regionally, with university qualification rates at 34.2% of residents aged 15+, surpassing the SA3 area average of 24.3% and the national rate of 30.4%.
+The area's educational profile is notable regionally with university qualification rates of 34.2%, exceeding the SA3 area average of 24.3% and Australia's rate of 30.4%.
 Bachelor degrees are most prevalent at 23.4%, followed by postgraduate qualifications (8.3%) and graduate diplomas (2.5%).
-Vocational credentials are also prominent, with 25.6% of residents aged 15+ holding such qualifications – advanced diplomas comprise 10.6% and certificates make up 15.0%.
+Vocational credentials are also prominent, with 25.6% of residents aged 15+ holding such qualifications – advanced diplomas at 10.6% and certificates at 15.0%.

 Educational participation is high, with 38.5% of residents currently enrolled in formal education.
 This includes 16.7% in primary education, 9.9% in secondary education, and 4.8% pursuing tertiary education.